Trade Gold Trading

 CFDs Leverage & Margin Trading Explanation and Example

 Free margin : amount in your account which you can use to open new trade positions.
-This is the amount of money in your trading account which has not yet been cfd leveraged because you've not yet opened a trade with this money - this money also is very important for you as a trader because it enables you to continue holding your open positions as will be explained below.
+This is the amount of money in your trading account which has not yet been cfd leveraged because you've not yet opened a trade with this money - this money also is very important for you as a trader because it enables you to continue holding your open trades as will be explained below.

-This is why you should always make sure you have a lot of free margin.
-ToIn-order-to do this never trade more than 5 % of your account, in fact two percent is recommended.
+This is why you should always make sure you've a lot of free margin.
+To do this never trade more than 5 percent of your cfds account, in fact 2 percent is recommended.

 Example:

-You have $1000 dollars (Equity)
+You have 1000 dollars (Equity)

 Set 100:1

-Leverage Used = Amount used /Equity
+CFD Leverage Used = Amount used /Equity

 If you buy cfd trading lots equal to 100,000 dollars that you'll have used